It’s well known that breast milk is the optimal nutrition for all babies, especially sick and preterm infants.

 Women have been breastfeeding babies other than their own for thousands of years.

-Because breast milk was known to be beneficial for sick babies, lactating women were encourage to express their milk and donate directly to hospitals.
+Because breast milk was known to be beneficial for sick babies, lactating women were encouraged to express their milk and donate directly to hospitals.

 The first human milk bank was opened in Austria in 1909, followed 10 years later by the first bank in America.
 Milk banks continued to open and operate until the 1980s, when the fear of HIV transmission was so great that many milk banks closed.